gwu-libraries/sfm-ui/docs/development.rst

 with password "password").
 For the latest initial data, see `fixtures.json`.
 For more information on fixtures, see the `Django docs <https://docs.djangoproject.com/en/1.8/howto/initial-data/>`_.

+Runserver
+^^^^^^^^^
+There are two flavors of the the development docker image for SFM UI.  `gwul/sfm-ui:dev` runs SFM UI with Apache, just as it will in production.  `gwul/sfm-ui:dev-runserver` runs SFM UI with `runserver <https://docs.djangoproject.com/en/1.8/ref/django-admin/#runserver-port-or-address-port>`_, which dynamically reloads changed Python code.
+To switch between them, change the `image` field in your `docker-compose.yml`.

 .. _install-helpful-docker:

 -------------